-- Evidence of any error or discrepancy will be notified to the Joint Chief Finance Officer and the Deputy Chief Finance Officer as soon as identified. - Computer Systems are backed up on a daily basis by the IT department. - Business Continuity Planning is actively managed, and includes all areas of finance and treasury. - The Joint Chief Finance Officer and the Deputy Chief Finance have mobile tablet which allow access to the treasury management records from another location if he/she is unable to operate from HQ (provided HQ systems are in operation). - The Bankline system is internet based and as such bank account information can be accessed by appropriate staff from any location with internet access.
+- Computer Systems are backed up on a daily basis by the IT department. - Business Continuity Planning is actively managed, and includes all areas of finance and treasury. - All staff involved in Treasury Management have mobile tablets which allow access to the treasury management records from another location if they are unable to operate from HQ (provided HQ systems are in operation). - The Bankline system is internet based and as such bank account information can be accessed by appropriate staff from any location with internet access.